 Las Tres Ave Marias

-The echo of my shoes, click-clacking over the terrazzo tiles of the cavernous room, reminds me of my past.
+The sound of my shoes tip tapping against the terrazzo tiles of the cavernous room, creates an echo that reminds me of my past.
 It reminds me of another time that I was here in this church, Las Tres Ave Marias, when there were so few people present, that I could hear the sound of my own steps as they resonated off the high ceiling and white stucco walls.
 Back then, full of hope and optimism, I carried my baby to the altar for baptism.

 With only family in attendance, the church had been ours, and it was then — without the usual crowd that would gather for a Sunday mass, a crowd that often poured out through the heavy wooden doors, onto the steps, and even the sidewalk beyond — that I became aware of the enormity of the space.
 Even with its grand scale, there was still a sense of humility within those walls, a lovely contrast between the architecture and what it stood for, that I have thought about often throughout the years that followed.